International Exhibition of Calligraphy: Fourth International Exhibition of Calligraphy

+Fifth International Exhibition of Calligraphy

-V International Exhibition of Calligraphy was held in Moscow March 14 through April 12, 2015.
-The anniversary event boasted with the participation of a recorв number of participants: 90 artists from 52 countries who presented 201 calligraphy artworks.
-The theme of the exposition was 'Reflections on the Motherland'.
+On March 14 through April 12, 2015, the Fifth International Exhibition of Calligraphy was held in Moscow.
+The anniversary event boasted a record number of participants: 90 artists from 52 countries who presented 201 calligraphic artworks.
+The theme of the exposition was "Reflections on the Motherland".

 One of the unique pieces presented at the exhibition was the handwritten Gospel of Mark created by the Russian artist Apollinariya Mishina.
-The book contains a series of illustrations on 155 pages, 104 of which are miniatures made in colour etching technique and illuminated with leaf gold.
+The book contains a series of illustrations on 155 pages, 104 of which are miniatures made by a colour etching technique and illuminated with gold leaf.
 This piece was highly praised by the Russian Orthodox Church.